 Relationship therapy can help people understand why their relationship is in distress or why they feel distant from their partner.
-If you are not happy with a certain dynamic in your relationship, we can explore why is it there, what triggered it in your relationship, what made you vulnerable to experience this particular problem and what do you and your partner both do to maintain it.
+If you are not happy with a certain dynamic in your relationship, we can explore why is it there, what triggered it in your relationship, what made you vulnerable to experience this particular problem and what you and your partner both do to maintain it.
 Being more aware of one’s own behaviour, emotional state and thinking processes allows one to be more in control of what response one can choose in a given situation.
-The couples can agree of how they can recognise when the tension building up and how not to let it escalate.
+The couples can agree on how they can recognise when the tension building up and how not to let it escalate.

 - Relationship Discord and recurrent arguments

 - Feeling lonely